lizhuofan95/lizhuofan95.github.io/content/research.md

 **How** does open science consolidate rather than undermine corporate power over artificial intelligence (and all the hype about it)?

-**How** does surveillance capitalism revise Weber's thesis of rationalization and Foucault's idea of governmentality?
+**How** does digital capitalism revise Weber's thesis of rationalization and Foucault's idea of governmentality?

 <br />